nova-video-player/aos-avos/doc/audio_speed_atempo_architecture.md

   - TS block start,
   - block frame count/rate,
   - media/RST start and span.
+- The media/RST span normally comes from the Option B production map in `stream_filter_audio_atempo.c`, keyed by the wrapper output-sample index.
+The stream ledger queries the range `[output_cursor - nframes, output_cursor)` for the block just read from the wrapper FIFO.
+- If the production map does not cover the full range, the ledger falls back to the Option A live `ns_in - ring` delta sampled at reserve time; a final 1:1 TS-slope fallback keeps the clock progressing if the patched state is unavailable.
 - `stream_sync.c` looks up the current AudioTrack presented frame in this ledger to compute the heard TS.
 Timestamp-based presented frames are treated as DAC-position evidence; playback-head evidence uses a calibrated post-playhead